Cleveland Indians prepared to discuss changing team name

 — Cleveland Indians (@Indians) July 4, 2020

-The news come on the heels of the Washington Redskins announcing plans to review their team name.
-Both franchises have been roundly criticized for featuring Native American names and caricatures that many people feel are racist.
+Cleveland’s American League franchise took the Indians name in 1915 after going through several early name changes.
+The team was originally called the Bluebirds back in 1901, before changing to the Broncos and Naps.

-The Indians took one notable step in 2018 when the removed the Chief Wahoo logo from their uniforms and overall branding.
-Today’s statement indicates the team might be willing to move toward removing the name completely.
+Cleveland also had a short-lived (1889-1899) National League team named the Spiders.
+Based on the social media response to Cleveland’s announcement, it’s clear baseball fans want to see that name revived.
+The Cleveland Spiders were quickly among Twitter’s top trends.

-Cleveland’s franchise took the Indians name in 1915 after going through several name changes.
-The team initially went by the Bluebirds, before changing to the Broncos and Naps.
+[Create or join a 2020 Yahoo Fantasy Football League for free today]

 More from Yahoo Sports: